cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 If you give one of those properties a **_positive_** value, it shifts the element in the **_opposite_** direction, e.g. `top: 10px` will not move the element **UP** `10px`, but instead **DOWN** `10px`.
 **_Negative_** values shift the element in the specified direction, e.g. `top: -10px` will move the element **UP** `10px`.

+Notice that the `Move me around!` element appears to hover over other elements (except for the form elements 😉).
-One cool side-effect is of setting `position: relative;`, you get a `z-index` for free.
+This is a cool side-effect is of setting `position: relative;`: you get a `z-index` for free.
 It's really `z-index = 0`, but it becomes and appears positioned above static elements!
 This will come in handy down below in the [stacking contexts subsection](#stacking-contexts).